Shelley Winters: Personal life

 Hours before her death, Winters married long-time companion Gerry DeFord, with whom she had lived for 19 years.
-Though Winters's daughter objected to the marriage, the actress Sally Kirkland performed the wedding ceremony for the two at Winters's deathbed.
-Kirkland, a minister of the Movement of Spiritual Inner Awareness, also performed non-denominational last rites for Winters.
+Though Winters' daughter objected to the marriage, actress Sally Kirkland performed the wedding ceremony while Winters was on her deathbed.
+Kirkland, a minister of the Movement of Spiritual Inner Awareness, also performed Winters's non-denominational last rites.

 Winters had a much-publicized romance with Farley Granger that became a long-term friendship (according to their respective autobiographies).
 She starred with him in the 1951 film Behave Yourself! as well as in a 1957 television production of A. J. Cronin's novel Beyond This Place.

 Winters was a Democrat and attended the 1960 Democratic National Convention.
 In 1965, she addressed the Selma Marchers briefly outside Montgomery, Alabama on the night before they marched into the state capitol.
+Winters endorsed Robert F. Kennedy's presidential campaign in 1968 and Michael Dukakis's presidential campaign in 1988.

-She became friendly with rock singer Janis Joplin shortly before Joplin died in 1970.
-Winters invited Joplin to sit in on a class session at the Actors' Studio at its Los Angeles location.
+Winters became friendly with rock singer Janis Joplin shortly before Joplin died in 1970.
+She invited Joplin to sit in on a class session at the Actors' Studio at its Los Angeles location.
 Joplin never did.

 Death

 Winters died at the age of 85 on January 14, 2006, of heart failure at the Rehabilitation Center of Beverly Hills; she had suffered a heart attack on October 14, 2005.
 She is interred at Hillside Memorial Park Cemetery in Culver City, California.
-Her third husband, Anthony Franciosa, had a stroke on the same day she died, dying five days later.